-Development and Review of the Long-Term Financial Plan
+Development and Review of the Long Term Financial Plan

-This plan was developed to inform decision-making during the finalisation of the Community Strategic Plan and to ensure that we can provide the resources necessary to deliver our commitments detailed within the Delivery Program and Operational Plan.
+Our Long-Term Financial Plan 2022-32 was developed to inform decision-making during the finalisation of our CSP - Campbelltown 2032 and Delivery Program 2022-26.
+This ensures we can provide the resources necessary to deliver our commitments detailed within the Delivery Program and yearly Operational Plan.